 Kombucha contains yeasts from the Candida and Zygosaccharomyces genera, as well as an abundance of good microbes from the Komagataeibacter, Lactobacilli, Bifidobacteria, Lyngbya, and Gluconobacter genera.

 Although no clinical trials exist to evaluate kombucha's health impact in humans, animal and cell studies demonstrate this unique beverage has antimicrobial23, antifungal, and anticancer24 properties.
 Kombucha has also been shown to improve leaky gut syndrome25 in a study of mice.

 Plus, it comes in all kinds of delicious and creative flavors, like ginger, cranberry, and blueberry, so you can find one that you really love.

 A staple in Korean cuisine, kimchi is a combination of napa cabbage, Korean radishes, and other veggies with salt and probiotic bacteria from Lactobacillus and Bifidobacteria varieties.
 This probiotic vegetable side dish has the incremental benefit of various herbal seasonings like garlic, ginger, and chili powder.

-Kimchi ends up with a rich variety of lactic acid bacteria, most notably Leuconostoc, Lactobacillus, Weissella.
+Kimchi ends up with a rich variety of lactic acid bacteria26, most notably Leuconostoc, Lactobacillus, Weissella.

-Clinical studies featuring kimchi point to its positive effects on metabolic health parameters like blood glucose, lipids, insulin resistance, and blood pressure.
-When fermented and fresh kimchi went head-to-head in a Nutrition Research study, both sets of veggies improved metabolic health, but the fermented dish produced greater improvements in body fat, blood sugar, blood pressure, and cholesterol levels.
+Clinical studies featuring kimchi point to its positive effects on metabolic health parameters like blood glucose, lipids27, insulin resistance, and blood pressure28.
+When fermented and fresh kimchi went head-to-head in a Nutrition Research29 study29, both sets of veggies improved metabolic health, but the fermented dish produced greater improvements in body fat, blood sugar, blood pressure, and cholesterol levels.